-- Research shows that vulnerable children benefit greatly from attending prekindergarten for two years.
-When selecting students, 3 year olds receive the same consideration as 4 year olds. - See SRPSDs Administrative Procedure 300, Admission of Resident Students.
-Note in AP 300 (#7) that children need to be 3 before starting prekindergarten. - The PK Application Form (see SRPSDs Homepage > Parent Information) and the PK Selection Processes (see SRPSDs Homepage > Teacher Information > Integrated Learning Department > Prekindergarten > Family Engagement) guide the selection process.
-Based on the information and knowledge of the family, a team of 2 or 3 school-based educators (teacher and administrator along with SLP or EST) review the application forms and select children to attend.
-Home visits serve to aid selection process. - The prekindergarten selection process is finalized in fall so that late applicants and vulnerable families new to a community have opportunity to apply. - ➤ By September 15th, children are selected with the exception of 2 or 3 spots. - ➤ By October 15th, prekindergarten programs are full.
-When classroom space allows, or irregular attendance is anticipated, 20 children may be registered. - Children do not need to be independent with toileting to attend prekindergarten.
-Toileting is included in the EA's role description. - Because families are transient, prekindergarten is a continuous entry program.
+- See SRPSDs Administrative Procedure 345, Admission of Resident Students.
+Note in AP 345 (#7) that children need to be 3 before starting prekindergarten. - When selecting students, 3 year olds receive the same consideration as 4 year olds.
+Research shows that vulnerable children benefit greatly from attending prekindergarten for two years. - The PK Application Form guides the selection process.
+Based on the information and knowledge of the family, a team of 2 or 3 school-based educators (teacher and administrator along with an early learning coach or EST) review the application forms and select children to attend.
+Home visits serve to aid the selection process. - After selection is complete, families may register their child for prekindergarten. - The prekindergarten selection process is finalized in fall so that late applicants and vulnerable families new to a community have opportunity to apply. - > By September 15, children are selected with the exception of 2 or 3 spots. - ➤ By September 29, prekindergarten programs are enrolled to 19.
+Schools may hold one spot to accommodate a vulnerable child applying later in the year or to accept a referral from a partner agency. - Children do not need to be independent with toileting to attend prekindergarten.
+Toileting is included in the EA's role description. - Prekindergarten families may be transient, prekindergarten is a continuous entry program.
 Therefore, a waiting list of 3 and 4 year olds is needed at each school.
 Waiting lists also help determine the need for additional prekindergarten programs.